redpwilliams/portfolio-website-v2/schemas/README.md

 1. Importing types from Sanity to type/structure the schema definition itself.
 2. Exporting the schema itself (to `index.ts`).
-3. Exporting an interface that reflects the properties of the schema for type checking later on.
+3. Exporting a type that reflects the properties of the schema for type checking later on.